holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_the_art_of_abstraction/lesson_plan.md

     - Discuss what we're seeing at each level
     - How does this relate to abstraction?
 - Group Activity:
-    - Have students select an object (or idea!!!) and look it up online
+    - Have students select an object or idea
     - Each will draw (in semi-secret) the object three times:
-        - First, as detailed and realistically as they can.
+        - First, as detailed and realistic as possible (7 min)
+            - Make it seem like someone took a picture
-        - Second, in a simplified form with fewer details.
+        - Second, in a simplified form with fewer details (2 min)
+            - Simplify super-realistic one
-        - Third, in a very abstract form.
+        - Third, in a very abstract form (1 min)
+            - Minimal amount of information
 - Once everyone is done, show each progression (from most to least abstract)
     - Have students try and guess what it is
     - If guessed quickly, what could be removed?
 If couldn't guess, what should be added?